pbissonho/koin.dart/website/docs/reference/koin-core/koin-component.md

 }
 ```

-## Unlock the Koin API with KoinComponents
+## Unlock the Koin API with KoinComponent

 Once you have tagged your class as `KoinComponent`, you gain access to: